Shabeeb321/AdeventureWorks_DataEngineering_Project/README.md

 The pipeline follows a modular approach and consists of the following stages, aligned with the Medallion Architecture:

-1. Bronze Layer (Raw Data)
+1. Bronze Layer (Raw Data):

-Data Ingestion: Data is ingested from various sources and stored in Azure Data Lake as raw, untransformed data.
-This includes files in formats like JSON, CSV, and Parquet.
+Data Ingestion: Data is ingested from the GitHub repository using a JSON configuration file.
+This file defines the data sources (Relative URLs of the files on GitHub).
+The data is fetched dynamically by the pipeline created in Azure Data Factory (ADF) and stored in Azure Data Lake as raw, untransformed data.

 Tools Used: Azure Data Factory (ADF) for orchestrating the ingestion process.

-3. Silver Layer (Cleansed/Enriched Data)
+3. Silver Layer (Cleansed/Enriched Data):

 Data Transformation: The raw data is processed and cleaned using Azure Databricks and Apache Spark.
 This involves basic transformations like filtering, deduplication, and enrichment (e.g., adding metadata or joining datasets).

 Tools Used: Databricks for transformation with PySpark for data processing and analysis.

-5. Gold Layer (Curated/Analytical Data)
+5. Gold Layer (Curated/Analytical Data):

 Data Warehousing: After transformations, the clean and aggregated data is loaded into Azure Synapse Analytics.
 This data is optimized for querying and analytics.